Iamnotabear/Deep_dream/README.md

 # Deep_dream
 Implementation of Google's DeepDream paper for feature visualisation.

-The implementaion is done in keras with TensorFlow as backend, and uses Inception networks as the pretrained model.
+The implementaion is done in keras with TensorFlow as backend, and uses Inception network as the pretrained model.

 HIGHLIGHTS: